 Working under the direction of the compliance director, a compliance manager in the legal field supervises the development of risk controls and oversees the efforts of the compliance administration team to implement internal procedures, processes and programs.
 People seeking this career should have a post-secondary degree and seven-plus years of compliance and audit experience in a relevant field.
 Due to frequently changing regulatory mandates and increasingly strict enforcement, the practice area is expected to continue to grow.

 Compliance managers are in high demand in the legal profession, especially those who possess strong leadership and organizational abilities, as well as analytical and interpersonal skills.
-Candidates with seven to nine years of experience can expect average starting salaries around a midpoint of $97,250.
+Candidates with seven to nine years of experience can expect average starting salaries at a midpoint of $98,500.

 Business intelligence analyst

-The current midpoint salary for a senior business intelligence analyst is $97,000, but due to the high demand for the role, employers may be willing to pay more.
+The current midpoint salary for a senior business intelligence analyst is $97,500, but employers may be willing to pay more.
 And candidates with additional qualifications, such as the CPA certification or specific industry expertise, stand to earn even higher pay.

 UX designers are responsible for how a product or website feels.
 Their job is to zero in on users’ underlying emotional and functional needs and help create an enjoyable digital experience based on those discoveries.
 UX designers conduct usability testing and consult with clients to understand their goals and intentions.